 Public Secondary Schools (Year 8 - Year 12)

-Your student status 2018 annual fees Full fee-paying international student $5,600 per child (plus $600 application fee) (external link) South Australian endorsed scholarship holder (eg, Australia Awards, University scholarship, home government scholarship, etc.) Tuition fee waiver (external link) Non-student visa holding Non-student visa holders
+Your student status 2019 annual fees Full fee-paying international student $6,600 per child (plus $630 application fee) (external link) South Australian endorsed scholarship holder (eg, Australia Awards, University scholarship, home government scholarship, etc.) Tuition fee waiver (external link) Non-student visa holding Non-student visa holders (external link)

 There are many parks, playgrounds, and activities around Adelaide that you and your children can visit.
 Below is a list of some of these locations, along with some shopping tips for cheaper stores around the city.

 Many public parks, located throughout Adelaide and its suburbs, have free barbeque (BBQ) facilities for the public to use.

 - The Botanic Gardens

 - Waterfall Gully